 "At this point in jazz history, Champian Fulton is the best piano-playing singer and the best pianist who happens to be a singer.
 With her blend of precision and flair on the keys and her nuanced approach to the mic, she’s been unstoppable lately.
 Her career validates the old proverb that you get good at what you do: somehow, in between gigs, she manages to find the time to make albums… » NY MUSIC DAILY

-A mainstay on the vibrant New York Jazz scene, she has performed with musical royalty such as Lou Donaldson, Frank Wess, Eric Alexander, Buster Williams, and Louis Hayes.
+A mainstay on the vibrant New York Jazz scene, she has performed with musical royalty such as Lou Donaldson, Frank Wess, Scott Hamilton, Buster Williams, and Louis Hayes.
 From New York to Barcelona, Champian’s swinging style and charismatic performances have made her a guardian of the legacy of Jazz.
 Champian’s heroes include Bud Powell, Red Garland, Erroll Garner, Count Basie, Sarah Vaughan, and Dinah Washington.

 "...an artist who radiates the joy of creation with a luminescent personality.
 Her music reflects that personality, and—like the sounds of of Bud Powell and Ella Fitzgerald and Louis Armstrong—it lifts the spirit high."
 ALL ABOUT JAZZ